poop4331c/Group11/Sprint1/Architecture.md

 # Scalability

+We do not anticipate the need for incorporating scalability into the system architecture.
+The system's workload while playing the game is expected to remain consistent each time the game is played.

 # Interoperability

 The EEG will be sending raw data over the COM port.
 Unity will read this data, but no other programs will.
 No data will be sent back, either.